 Formatting your documents

 Content is obviously more important than form, but that doesn’t mean you shouldn’t aim for professional-looking documents.
-This is even more important as you get into grad school and start writing/publishing papers, chapters etc. Make sure to have a website to host your materials (you can also share your work using repositories like OSF.
-Your online presence is crucial these days, and maintaining a personal website is one of the main things your should do to make sure people know who you are.
+This is even more important as you get into grad school and start writing or publishing papers, chapters, etc. Make sure to have a website to host your materials; you can also share your work using repositories like OSF.
+Your online presence is crucial these days, and maintaining a personal website is one of the main things you should do to make sure people know who you are.

 Producing your documents